OldManUmby/DND.SRD.Wiki/pages/06.classes/default.10.md

 #### Learning Spells of 1st Level and Higher

 Each time you gain a wizard level, you can add two wizard spells of your choice to your spellbook for free.
 Each of these spells must be of a level for which you have spell slots, as shown on the Wizard table.
-On your adventures, you might find other spells that you can add to your spellbook (see the "Your Spellbook" sidebar).
+On your adventures, you might find other spells that you can add to your spellbook (see the "Your Spellbook").

 ### Arcane Recovery